 Water Filtration Systems

 Whether you're on city or well, a water filtration system can remove impurities and improve taste.
-Depending on what solution you choose, the cost can range from $15-20 for a faucet purifier or thousands for a whole-home system.
+Depending on what solution you choose, the cost can range from $15 to 20 for a faucet purifier or thousands for a whole-home system.
 More than 2,000 surveyed homeowners invested an average of $1,700 on their filtering system.

 The first step to improving your home’s water quality is to find out which system will work best for your household.

 This filters all the water you use, including that for showers and laundry.
 Typically, whole-house purifiers are installed on the main water supply line and may involve both a pre-filter and the main system.
 In most cases, they should be installed by professional plumbers.

 If your water is generally fine but sometimes has an objectionable color, odor or taste, then a purifier installed on the cold-water supply line that comes into your sink or refrigerator can help.
 These are usually smaller and can be done by a homeowner with moderate plumbing knowledge and a pipe cutter and wrench.
 Some purifiers can be installed directly on the kitchen faucet.